 OCLC Resource sharing Conference: OCLC holds a conference every year to share “the latest in resource sharing, including innovative approaches to patron services and workflows.”
-The conference usually runs 2 to 3 days, and includes sessions on a variety of topics relevant to ILL practitioners.The conference is typically held in the South.
-The past several years it was held in Jacksonville, Florida.
+The conference usually runs 2 to 3 days, and includes sessions on a variety of topics relevant to ILL practitioners.The conference is typically held in the South, although the last several years have been held virtually as a series of webinars.

-The archives from the conference are usually made available to the public.
-The 2019 archives are available on the OCLC conference webpage.
+The archives from the conference are usually made available.
+The 2019 conference archives can be found here.